AvaloniaUI/Avalonia.Samples/src/Avalonia.Samples/MVVM/BasicMvvmSample/README.md

 }
 ```

 To explain the above code in short: `WhenAnyValue` will listen to changes of the property specified in the lambda.
-In `Subscribe` we define what should happen if the value changed.
+In `Subscribe` we define what should happen if the value has changed.
 In our case, we want to `RaisePropertyChanged` for `Greeting`.

 ### Step 3: Add ReactiveViewModel to MainWindowViewModel

-similar to how we added `SimpleViewModel`
+This is similar to how we added `SimpleViewModel`:

 ```cs
 // Add our RactiveViewModel